celiatorras/CGR_routing/README.md

 Copyright (c) 2020, University of Bologna.
 Auxiliary files maintain their original copyright.

-**Licence**
+**License**

 Unibo-CGR is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 Unibo-CGR is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with Unibo-CGR.
 If not, see <http://www.gnu.org/licenses/>.

 Auxiliary files maintain their original licences.

 **Additional information**

-Including Unibo-CGR in a pre-existent BP release.
+_Including Unibo-CGR in a pre-existent BP release._

 Although Unibo-CGR has been designed to be as much independent as possible from the BP implementation to the modification of few files in pre-existing BP releases that do not include Unibo-CGR is obviously necessary.
 The files to be replaced or added outside the Unibo-CGR root are included in BP-specific aux_files directories.
+_Note (ION)_: After the download rename the root directory to "Unibo-CGR" and put it under (ION's root directory)/bpv*/cgr/ then read the files Unibo-CGR/ion_bpv*/aux_files/README.txt and Unibo-CGR/ion_bpv*/extensions/README.txt.
+_Note (DTN2)_: After the download rename the root directory to "uniboCGR" and put it under (DTN2's root directory)/servlib/routing/ then read the file uniboCGR/dtn2/aux_files/README.txt.

 _Compilation Switches_